Home ยป Things to do in Jackson Hole in the Winter

 Due to the amount of snow that gets dumped on Jackson Hole in the winter (it’s one of the snowiest towns in the US!), a lot of summer activities aren’t feasible.
 There are, however, plenty of winter adventures available to make your experience in Jackson Hole one to remember.

 I was lucky enough to get a travel med tech contract in Jackson- where I ended up staying for 6 months!
-Here are a list of my favorite Jackson Hole winter adventures!
+I compiled a list of my favorite Jackson Hole winter adventures to share with you all!

-**If you’re curious how to become a travel med tech- or other travel health care professional- check out the blog post below for more information!**
+**If you’re curious how to become a travel med tech- or other travel health care professional- check out my post ‘How to Become a Travel Med Tech‘ below for more information!**

 **Tip- If you’re flying to Jackson Hole, snag a seat on the right side of the plane- the Tetons will be on the right when you fly in!
 Opposite that, make sure you get a seat on the left when you fly back out!**